-In the Head Info. box, type upper 12 digits (e.g., 66667F657031) out of the 13-digit property code (enclosed with asterisks, e.g., 66667F657031H) which is printed on the bar code label attached to the print head unit.
+(3) In the Head Info. box, type the whole 13-digit property code (enclosed with asterisks, e.g., 66667F657031H) which is printed on the bar code label attached to the print head unit.
 Then press the Enter key.

 The setup utility will transmit the entered data from your PC to the facsimile machine and then it will terminate.